 Your practical training in nutrition includes nutritional assessment, menu planning and writing specialized diets as part of overall health treatment plans.

 Get Real-World Experience

-Two work experiences provide on-the-job training in food and nutrition management in acute care, long term care and/or commercial settings.
+A practical experience in your second year provides on-the-job training in food and nutrition management in acute care, long term care and/or commercial settings.
 You’ll also polish your management skills during a one-month project at Le Bistro, the popular coffee shop on Saskatoon Campus.

 2 More Years = Degree